thomasantony/surveyor-sim/notes.md

 - implement simple radar sensor truth side
 - implement radar sensor on embedded side
 - port the landing algo from orbiter to this demo
-- update FSW to no longer use chrono::time, but time provided by something (which is then populated from the simulation)